jentery/engl425/index.md

 1. How comics adapt other media and formats, and vice versa (novel-to-comic and comic-to-film, for instance).
 2. The "medium specificity" of comics, such as how they are drawn and rely on a grid.
 3. The intersections of adaptation with race and gender, including histories of stereotypes, racism, and heteropatriarchy in comics.
+We'll look at John Jennings's work here.
 4. What Victor LaValle's *Destroyer* is doing politically and aesthetically with adaptation and comics in the 21st century.
 (We'll touch on *Ms. Marvel*, too, if we have the time.)
 5. The particulars of *Destroyer*'s relationship with *Frankenstein; or, The Modern Prometheus*.

+During this week, we would also like to screen [*White Scripts and Black Supermen: Black Masculinities in Comic Books](https://vimeo.com/ondemand/whitescriptsblacksuperme),* which was produced, written, and directed by Jonathan Gayles.
+(Details about the screening are coming soon.)

 Our exercise for this step (conducted during our meeting on the 8th): Add a transition to a comic by sketching a new panel next to an existing one.
 Types of transitions in comics include moment-to-moment, action-to-action, subject-to-subject, scene-to-scene, aspect-to-aspect, and non-sequitur (see McCloud's *Understanding Comics*, pages 70-74).
 What is *not* shown or communicated in the transition between panels, and what are readers left to imagine?
 (Inspired by Hillary Chute and Scott McCloud.)